DAVID ATTENBOROUGH: A LIFE ON OUR PLANET

 Sell one of the family’s automobiles.

-6. What can you say to a person from a poor developing country who wants to live the full and environmentally destructive life-style now enjoyed by many affluent people in the U.S.?
+6. What can you say to a person from a poor developing country who wants to live the rich and environmentally destructive life-style now enjoyed by many affluent people in the U.S.?

 There is no one correct response.
 The idea is to get the class thinking.
 Here are some thoughts.